SAM-e as a nootropic-improves concentration

 Studies show that SAM-e should be consumed with B-Vitamins.
 When SAM-e donates its methyl group, it breaks down into homocysteine.
 Elevated homocysteine levels are associated with increased heart disease, birth defects and depression.

 Choose a bioactive B-Complex to use with SAM-e.
-Or a high quality and bioactive Multi like my favorite, the Performance Lab® NutriGenesis Multi for men or women which contains therapeutic amounts of each of the B-Vitamins you need while using SAM-e.
+Like the high quality B-Complex like Performance Lab® B-Complex which contains therapeutic amounts of each of the B-Vitamins you need while using SAM-e.

 In order to prevent homocysteine accumulating, logic tells us based on its mechanism of action that sufficient levels of B-Vitamins must be present to convert homocysteine into the potent antioxidant glutathione.